Written on Jun 29, 2023 10:38:21 AM

 Some common car accident passenger injuries include:

-Soft Tissue Injuries — Torn or strained muscles, tendons or ligaments can lead to significant, lingering pain and discomfort.
+Torn or strained muscles, tendons, or ligaments can lead to significant, lingering pain and discomfort.

-Spinal Injuries — Depending on the severity of your car accident injuries, spinal cord damage can result in a loss of movement, numbness, nerve pain and paralysis.
+Depending on the severity of your car accident injuries, spinal cord damage can result in a loss of movement, numbness, nerve pain, and paralysis.

-Broken Bones — Broken bones and joint shock may require extended periods of time to heal and may even need surgery to repair.
+Broken bones, broken ribs, and joint shock may require extended periods of time to heal and may even need surgery to repair.
 These are common arm and leg injuries you may experience.

 These are just a few of the types of injuries that may occur when you are the victim of a car crash.
 Many of these injuries aren’t immediately apparent after a motor vehicle accident — it may take days to manifest pain or discomfort in your neck or back even though the damage was caused by the crash.